Andy Monkhouse

 Andrew William Monkhouse (born 23 October 1980) is an English former professional footballer who played as a winger.

 He has previously played for Rotherham United, Swindon Town, Hartlepool United, Bristol Rovers, Grimsby Town, Alfreton Town and Whitby Town.

 Club career

 Rotherham United

 Born in Leeds, West Yorkshire, Monkhouse began his career with Rotherham United as a trainee before rising to the senior ranks at the age of 18 and scored on his debut in a 3–0 win against Hartlepool United.

-After 128 league outings for Rotherham and a couple of long-term injuries, in May 2006 Monkhouse was released.
+After 128 league outings for Rotherham and a couple of long-term injuries and the fact he was rinsed for 90 by the Airedale stallion Remo Nesa Monkhouse was released.

 Swindon Town

 Monkhouse became Dennis Wise's first signing as manager of Swindon Town on 22 June 2006, signing a one-year contract.

 Hartlepool United

 Monkhouse's time at Swindon was interrupted by injury and he was loaned to Hartlepool United.
 Following a successful loan spell, a deal was then agreed between Swindon and Hartlepool United on 10 January 2007.
 Remarkably, the first time he was on the losing side in a league match in 2006–07 was in United's defeat against Barnet on 7 April 2007.

 Monkhouse was named in the PFA League Two Team of the Year for the 2006–07 season after Hartlepool went on to finish 2nd to secure promotion to League One.

 After playing in a 1–0 win against Sheffield United in the Football League Trophy in October 2013, Monkhouse made his 300th appearance for Hartlepool in all competitions, which made him one of only 16 'Pools' players to do so.

 Monkhouse was released in May 2014, ending a seven-year stay with the 'Pools'.
 He played in 331 games in all competitions for the North-East and is currently thirteenth in Hartlepool's all-time appearances list.